GEF Pacific R2R Project

-The ICI R2R Project aims to build on the good work done under the WMI and support the Mei Te Vai, Ki Te Vai Project to reduce the effects of landbased activity on the marine environment and create cooperation for the protection of the environment of the Muri (Ngatangiia) lagoon through:
+The ICI R2R Project aims to build on the good work done under the Waste and Sanitation Improvement Programme which upgraded onsite wastewater treatment systems in Muri from 2012 to 2014 and support the Mei Te Vai, Ki Te Vai Project to reduce the effects of landbased activity on the marine environment and create cooperation for the protection of the environment of the Muri (Ngatangiia) lagoon through:

 1. Building local capacity for waste management implementation and environmental protection to enable best practice in coastal waters, land and public health protection

 2. Establish public-private partnerships for tourism sector investment in integrated coastal management (ICM) in Muri

 3. Increasing knowledge-base and capacity for effective environmental stress reduction measures and integrated catchment management in Muri